datalad-handbook/book/docs/glossary.rst

       .. index:: ! operating system concept; environment variable

       A variable made up of a name/value pair.
 Programs using a given environment variable will use its associated value for their execution.
-      You can find out a bit more on environment variable :ref:`in this Findoutmore <fom-envvar>`.
+      See the :ref:`Find-out-more on environment variables <fom-envvar>` for details.

    ephemeral clone
       .. index:: clone (ephemeral); DataLad concept